pgdr/git-introduction/README.md

 But what if we have two files that change _the same line_‽

-Let us check out yet another branch, `git checkout -b future-confl`.
+Let us check out yet another branch, `git switch -c future-confl`.
 Edit any line in `a.txt` and commit.
 Go back to master and edit _the same line in `a.txt` but in a different way_.
 Now **let's merge**!